lara-amalia/se-wdp-ue/README.md

 In three exercises we will build a small portfolio website, consisting of a homepage and some subpages.

-The most important subpage of the website will be the description and documentation of your semester project.

-The website has to be submitted together with your semester project one week before the final presentations via eLearning.

 ## Tools you will need

 A **text editor** of your choice, e.g. Visual Studio Code, Atom, Sublime Text, WebStorm,…